7 DIY Dog Bowl Stands That Improve Posture and Reduce Mess

 • Save

-Okay, you know that moment when your golden is just demolishing her water bowl across the kitchen floor?
-Like, she’s eating and the bowl is literally traveling.
-You’re mopping up a puddle for the third time that day and you’re just done.
+Then you know that moment when your cat is just demolishing his/her water bowl across the kitchen floor.
+He/she is eating and the bowl is traveling and you have mopped up the floor three times today.

-This solid cherry wood elevated stand is the answer.
+The solid cherry wood raised stand is the answer.

 Prep Time: 30 minutes | Active Project Time: 3–4 hours | Difficulty Level: Intermediate